omnilaboratory/obd/README.md

 user=omniwallet
 pass=cB3]iL2@eZ1?cB2?
 ```
 This is a tesing full node for our community to run/call/test omni commands remotely.
-The OmniBOLT daemon invocates Omni RPC commands from this node, if you use this configuration.
+The OmniBOLT daemon invokes Omni RPC commands from this node, if you use this configuration.
 It is the most conveniente way to get started.

 The other option uses local omnicore full node: